perspector/Pihole-404/README.md

 ## Uninstalling

-Sorry to see you go.
 If you want to uninstall the programs and restore settings before the script was used, just use the following command:

 ### `sudo sh uninstall.sh`